Denmark’s Lucas Bjerregaard has 2019 PGA’s only hole-in-one

 Beem needs to wait two more years to be old enough for the PGA Tour Champions circuit.

 DIVOTS: How tough were four rounds at Bethpage Black?
 Paul Casey had the answer after a 69.
-“We just walked in, you laughed at me because there’s a dog near the scoring area with a little jacket on it, says emotional support dog, which is what I feel like I need after playing that golf course.” … Jordan Spieth shot a final round 71 and finished at 2 under and tied for third with Patrick Cantlay and Matt Wallace of England.
-It was his first top 20 finish this year.
+“We just walked in, you laughed at me because there’s a dog near the scoring area with a little jacket on it, says emotional support dog, which is what I feel like I need after playing that golf course.” … Jordan Spieth shot a final-round 71 and finished at 2 under and tied for third with Patrick Cantlay and Matt Wallace of England.
+It was his first top-20 finish this year.

 More AP golf: https://apnews.com/apf-Golf and https://twitter.com/AP_Sports